 While is normally cheaper to run a motorcycle compared to a car in the UK, many factors can contribute to high insurance premiums.
 Primarily, the cost of the motorcycle, the theft rate in the area of the policyholder, and the rider history can contribute to high insurance premiums for motorcycles.

-To get cheap motorcycle insurance, get started by getting a quote from your insurance company, and shop around for the best deal.
+To get cheap motor insurance for bikes as well as cars, get started by getting a quote from your insurance company, and shop around for the best deal.
 Consider insurance companies that offer discounts in combination with your existing insurance products.
 Installing an anti-theft device to your motorcycle can help reduce your premiums, and you may also wish to consider changing your coverage to storage for the winter months.

 Your driving record is also taken into account.
 Points on your licence or the fact that you’ve been involved in an accident in the past will also push up your premiums even if the accident wasn’t your fault.
 Your use of the bike will also influence your premiums and this is calculated by your mileage.